-The major north-south artery in Hollywood Beach is a secondary artery known as A1A or Ocean Drive.
-Hollywood Beach is accessed by east-west arteries such as Hollywood Blvd, Hallandale Blvd, Sheridan Street and Dania Beach Blvd.
-Major North-South access to Hollywood is via US #1 about 2 miles west, I-95 about 3+ miles west and the Florida Turnpike about 6-7 miles west.
+Major North-South access to Hollywood is primarily via US #1 in front of the property, I-95 about 1+ miles west and the Florida Turnpike about 3-4 miles west (both of which can be accessed atHollywood Blvd.
 All the east-west roads cross the intra-coastal waterway and, except for Dania Beach Blvd, the east-west roads continue west to the western extremities of the County.